Bone Marrow Aspiration and Biopsy

 Blood samples from a vein in your arm may be taken before the bone marrow biopsy.
 In rare cases, you may be given a blood product (clotting factor or platelets) into a vein (IV) in your arm to prevent bleeding after the biopsy.

 Adults usually have a sample of bone marrow fluid taken from the back of the pelvic bone.
-In rare cases a fluid sample is removed from the breastbone (sternum) or from the front of the pelvic bone.
+In rare cases a fluid sample is removed from the front of the pelvic bone.
 Babies and young children may have the sample taken from the front of the lower leg bone, just below the knee.
 A bone marrow biopsy is only taken from the pelvic bone.

 You may be given a sedative to help you relax.
 You will lie either on your side or facedown on your belly for the biopsy.
 It is important that you lie still in that position during the biopsy.

-The skin over the aspiration site will be cleaned with a special solution and a medicine (local anesthetic) will be used to numb the area.
+The skin over the aspiration site will be cleaned with a special liquid.
+A medicine (local anesthetic) will be used to numb the area.
 Then the aspiration needle will be put through your skin and into your bone to reach the bone marrow.
 You need to lie very still while the sample is taken.
 The needle is then taken out.
-More than one sample may be needed, possibly from more than one place on your body, such as from both sides of the pelvic bone.
+More than one sample may be needed.
+They may be taken from more than one place on your body, such as from both sides of the pelvic bone.

 After the samples have been taken, pressure is put on the site to stop any bleeding.
 A bandage is put on the area.